 Bringing creativity and music into professional settings

 In the early 1990s, AtKisson began experimenting with the use of music and song in his keynote speeches, to bring stories to life and to help explain complex concepts.
-This creative approach drew positive responses, and as a result, Alan’s parallel career as a singer-songwriter — which he thought he had left behind in 1980s — became a regular part of his professional life.
-In 1997 he took a one-year sabbatical, released two albums, and embarked on a world tour, combining speeches and workshops on sustainability with musical performances.
+This creative approach drew positive responses, and as a result, Alan’s parallel career as a singer-songwriter — which he thought he had left behind in 1980s — was reactivated and became a regular part of his professional life.
+In 1997, AtKisson took a one-year sabbatical during which he released two albums and embarked on a world tour that combined speeches and workshops on sustainability with musical performances.
 During that year he also supported the development of city-based sustainability programs in Penang (Malaysia), Munich, Edinburgh, Pittsburgh and other cities.

-AtKisson has since released four more albums and two singles on the independent label Rain City Records.
-His music video for the single “We Love the SDGs” has been viewed over 30,000 times.
-His music has been featured by the United Nations and adopted for use in UN-sponsored training and national education programs.
-When expressly invited to do so, AtKisson continues to mix music into his keynotes, often using short, humorous, a capella songs to illustrate scientific and economic concepts.
+AtKisson has since released five more albums and two singles on the independent label Rain City Records.
+His music video for the single “We Love the SDGs” has been viewed 75,000 times.
+AtKisson’s music has been featured by the United Nations and in European Union events and adopted for use by university choirs and in many other contexts

-A dual citizen of both Sweden and the United States, AtKisson lives in Stockholm with his wife, Kristina AtKisson, who is also a highly experienced sustainability professional.
-They have two children.
+A dual citizen of both Sweden and the United States, Alan AtKisson lives in Stockholm with his life-partner, Kristina AtKisson, also a highly experienced sustainability professional.